How to Remove Write Protection from USB in Windows - Qiling

 Step 4: Preview the files you want to recover.
 Click the "Recover" button to restore files.

-To ensure your USB drive remains in good condition, make sure you format it to NTFS or FAT32 filesystem.
+To keep your USB drive in good shape, format it to either NTFS or FAT32 file system.

 To format the USB drive, connect it to your computer and format it with Disk Management using the steps below: